MohamedYassineAbid/I2I/README.md

 ## Built by Aquaponics Lovers, for Aquaponics Lovers

-Our team of aquaponics practitioners, software engineers, and environmental scientists has poured expertise and passion into every line of code, making AquaPonic Pro your digital aquaponics partner.
+Our team of aquaponics practitioners, software engineers, and environmental scientists has poured expertise and passion into every line of code, making AquaLip your digital aquaponics partner.